Chart Color Schemes

 Darling Heights displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Darling Heights, as evaluated at the latest Census in 2016, comprised 65.6% houses and 34.5% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Qld's 81.4% houses and 18.6% other dwellings.
-Home ownership in Darling Heights was at 27.8%, with the remaining dwellings either mortgaged (26.9%) or rented (45.3%).
-The median monthly mortgage repayment in the area was $1,450 as of 2016, while the median weekly rent figure was recorded at $315.
-In comparison, Non-Metro Qld's figures were $1,517 and $310 respectively for mortgage repayments and rents.
-Nationally, Darling Heights's mortgage repayments are significantly lower than the Australian average of $1,863 as of 2016, while rents are substantially below the national figure of $375.
+Dwelling structure in Darling Heights, as evaluated at the latest Census, comprised 65.6% houses and 34.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 81.4% houses and 18.6% other dwellings.
+Home ownership in Darling Heights was at 27.8%, with the remainder of dwellings either mortgaged (26.9%) or rented (45.3%).
+The median monthly mortgage repayment in the area was $1,450, below Non-Metro Qld's average of $1,517.
+The median weekly rent figure was recorded at $315, compared to Non-Metro Qld's $310.
+Nationally, Darling Heights's mortgage repayments are significantly lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing